Welcome to the Victim Assistance Academy of Nevada

 in partnership with public, private and statewide agencies, is excited to be

-holding the second Annual Victim Assistance Academy of Nevada (VAAN)!
+holding the fourth Annual Victim Assistance Academy of Nevada (VAAN)!
 This

-week-long academy will be held August 10-14, 2015 at the Silver Legacy Resort
+week-long academy will be held Novebmber 12-17, 2017 at the Nugget Resort Casino in Sparks, Nevada.

 The goal of VAAN is to provide, expand and enhance